dexgeh/Traffic/README.md

 It is mandatory to have matching url and signatures.

 Handlers actually support from 0 to 5 variables, and it is possible to add more than one handler to a single route; they are processed in in the order specified, and they have to signal the router about the behavior processing: continue processing other handlers or skip them.

+It is mandatory for multiple handlers to have matching url and signature.

 Usage example
 -------------